alephium/alephium-miner-getting-started/README.md

-Getting startred with Alephium Miner
+Getting started with Alephium Miner
 ====

 This repository contains all the material needed to start [mining](https://wiki.alephium.org/GPU-Miner-Guide.html)